 Our Cross Road today: A Civilization Torn by Strife

 The Universal House of Justice wrote:

-Keyvan Geula is a licensed marriage, family, and child therapist specializing in mindfulness approach in therapy, transformation and education.
+Keyvan Geula is a licensed marriage, family, and child therapist specializing in the mindfulness approach in therapy, transformation, and education.

 A licensed Marriage and Family Therapist for over 20 years, specializes in using the Bahá’í Teachings to identify theories, techniques, and approaches that produce the best results for her clients.
 She is the founder and executive director of the Center for Global Integrated Education, a non-profit Bahá’í-inspired educational organization.